 4. Set and forget: Dashboards degrade as business needs change.
 Review and update quarterly.

 5. Poor performance: If dashboards take more than 3 seconds to load, users won't use them.
-Optimize data models and queries.
+Optimise data models and queries.

 The Bottom Line

-Data visualization tools don't create insights — they enable humans to discover insights faster.
+Data visualisation tools don't create insights - they enable humans to discover insights faster.

-For most retail businesses, Power BI offers the best balance of power, ease-of-use, and affordability.
+For most retail businesses, especially mid-sized clothing stores needing real-time dashboards, Power BI offers the best balance of power, ease-of-use, and affordability.
 If you're already in the Microsoft ecosystem, it's a no-brainer.

 If you need advanced visual analytics and have the budget, Tableau is industry-leading.
 For e-commerce businesses using Google products, start with Looker Studio and upgrade as needed.